-The problem of academia’s open-mindedness deficit is encapsulated by the usage of the terms fringe research and fringe researcher within academia.
+A symptom of academia’s open-mindedness deficiency is the usage of the terms fringe research, fringe researcher and fringe theory within academia today.
 Fringe research, which questions things that are considered facts by the great majority of mainstream researchers, can only benefit mainstream research.
-Each failed challenge to an apparent fact further strengthens the case for it, and each successful challenge both advances our knowledge and saves mainstream researchers from wasting further time on research that’s premised on a false belief.
-Indeed, many mainstream theories have begun as fringe theories – such as the idea that Earth goes around the Sun – with the preceding, and once highly-regarded, mainstream theory itself becoming a fringe theory – such as the idea that the Sun goes around Earth.
-And yet the terms fringe research and fringe researcher are derogatory within academia, because its open-mindedness deficit leads to a generally disdainful attitude towards such research.
+If such research tries and fails to challenge an apparent fact then that outcome further strengthens the case for the apparent fact.
+And if the challenge succeeds then that outcome both advances our knowledge and saves mainstream researchers from wasting further time on research that’s premised on a false belief.
+Indeed, many mainstream theories today began as fringe theories – such as the idea that Earth goes around the Sun – with the preceding, and once highly-regarded, mainstream theory itself becoming a fringe theory – such as the idea that the Sun goes around Earth.
+And yet the terms fringe research, fringe researcher and fringe theory are derogatory within academia today, because its open-mindedness deficiency leads to a generally disdainful attitude towards such research.

-The two counterintuitive theories about the psychology of belief clearly qualify as fringe theories given that they dispute what are considered facts by the great majority of mainstream researchers in psychology: that the mere entrance of a claim into our mind doesn't cause us to believe it, and that there are degrees of belief.
-Hence the poor status of these theories in academia today.
-However, my theoretical research shows that they’re correct.
-Although, my conclusion that belief works this way simply by logical necessity actually contributes to their fringe status, given that the central tenet of the field of psychology today is that how the human mind works is solely due to the nature of the human brain.
+The two counterintuitive theories about the psychology of belief qualify as fringe theories given that they deny things that are considered facts by the great majority of mainstream researchers today: that the mere entrance of a claim into our mind doesn't cause us to believe it, and that there are degrees of belief.
+However, my theoretical research vindicates them.
+Although, the conclusion that belief works this way simply by logical necessity actually contributes to their fringe status, given that the central tenet of the field of psychology today is that how the human mind works is solely due to the nature of the human brain.

-I conducted this research while working at Edinburgh University.
-However, I’m not an academic – I don’t even have a university degree, having dropped-out of an astrophysics degree years earlier.
+I conducted this research while employed by Edinburgh University.
+However, I wasn't an academic – I don’t even have a university degree, having dropped-out of the astrophysics degree that I began after leaving school.
 I was working in the university’s main library as a book shelver.
-I left that post in 2016 in order to work full-time researching the implications of my findings, while burning through some money left to me by my parents, the unwitting patrons of my research.
+I left that post in 2016 in order to work full-time on researching the implications of the two theories, while burning through some money left to me by my parents, the unwitting patrons of my research.

 As publication approached, I wondered what impact my paper would have, occasionally fantasising about it making a splash.
 My email address was to be printed at the end of the paper, and I wondered how many emails I’d receive.
-Eight years later, I’ve yet to receive any.
-The paper has been cited a total of three times, by two other papers and a PhD thesis, and each only refers to it briefly.
+Over eight years later, I’ve yet to receive any.
+The paper has been cited three times, by two other papers and a PhD thesis, and each only refers to it briefly.
 And they’ve together only been cited eight times themselves.
-So the splash made by my paper turned-out to be of the order of that made by a raindrop hitting the surface of an ocean.
+So the 'splash' made by my paper turned-out to be of the order of that made by a raindrop hitting the surface of an ocean.
 Also, none of my attempts to generate interest in the paper by contacting academics directly have been successful.

-But before I present the arguments which vindicate these two theories I need to define belief.
+But before I present the theoretical arguments which vindicate the two theories I need to define belief.